Slaying of a Wolf

 Regarding these nine men being found not-guilty, this guy in Hancock County -- the county in which Joseph lived -- said, “There was not a man on the jury, in the court, [or] in the county, that did not know the defendants had done the murder.
 But it was not proven.”

-Another quote about the generally accepted anger and hatred against Joseph Smith comes from Parley P. Pratt, a member of Joseph's Mormon religion.
+Another quote about the generally accepted anger and hatred against Joseph Smith comes from Parley P. Pratt, a member of the Church of Jesus Christ of Latter-day Saints (the church Joseph founded).

 A few months or years spent in this miniature war in Hancock county had sufficed to possess many of the actors with the spirit of demons; and in the mind of any anti-Mormon there was nothing more criminal in the shooting of Smith than in the slaying of a wolf."